-- 1. The first 'Swavlamban' document was released by the Hon'ble Raksha Mantri in Aug 2020 as guideline document enunciating the needs of the Indian Navy towards developing various equipment/systems/subsystems for various platforms indigenously. - 2.
-In a bid to showcase the growing strength of indigenous defence manufacturing and progress towards the goal of 'Atmanirbharta' (Self-Reliance), the Indian Navy felt the need for a roadmap to enhance R&D in military technology, ensure amalgamation between R&D and manufacturing sector and serve as a guide to integrated approach to users, designers and manufacturers. - 3.
-The document has now been revised to make it more 'industry friendly' and also to act as a comprehensive reference document of all indigenisation requirements of the Navy.
-The revised edition of the document 'Swavlamban 2.0' attempts to formulate the requirements of Indian Navy and lists out the equipment/systems/sub systems which can be taken up for indigenisation in the coming years by PSUs, DRDO and private industry. - 4.
-The release of 'Swavlamban 2.0' document would further synergise Indian Navy's relationship with the industry and encourage all sectors of industry to come forward and participate in indigenous development of all Naval Systems, with an ultimate aim towards making the nation self-reliant in this vital domain of defence technology.
+1. The 2nd edition of IN's Swavlamban document 'Swavlamban 2.0' was released by the Hon'ble Raksha Mantri on 04 Oct 2023 as a guideline document enunciating the needs of the Indian Navy towards indigenously developing various equipment/systems/subsystems for various IN platforms.

+2. In a bid to showcase the continuous growing strength of indigenous defence manufacturing and progress towards the goal of 'Atmanirbharta' (Self-Reliance), the Indian Navy felt the need for a roadmap to enhance R&D in military technology, ensure amalgamation between R&D and manufacturing sector and serve as a guide to integrated approach to users, designers and manufacturers.

+3. The document has now been updated to act as a guideline document for Navy's indigenisation requirements.
+The updated edition of the document 'Swavlamban 3.0' attempts to formulate the requirements of Indian Navy and lists out the equipment/systems/sub systems which can be taken up for indigenisation in the coming years by PSUs, DRDO and private industry partners.

+4. The release of 'Swavlamban 3.0' document would further synergise Indian Navy's relationship with the industry and encourage all sectors of industry to come forward and participate in indigenous development of all Naval Systems, with an ultimate aim towards making Bharat self-reliant in the vital domain of defence technology.
 In accordance with the Hon'ble RM's directives, this document aims to assist in the 'Joint Exercise' for self-reliance with participation of every stakeholder viz Indian Navy, Industry, MSMEs, Academia, DRDO, PSUs and MoD.

-Admiral R Hari Kumar PVSM, AVSM, VSM, ADC Chief of the Naval Staff
+Admiral Dinesh K Tripathi PVSM, AVSM, NM Chief of the Naval Staff Tele : 011-23011400, 23011424